-• The MSMS converter does not yet handle closed loop mechanical systems and subassemblies.
+The MSMS converter does not yet handle closed loop mechanical systems and subassemblies.
 If the SolidWorks model includes a closed loop system or a subassembly, it cannot get converted to MSMS.
 Subassemblies can be avoided in the model by bringing the parts and the constraints contained in the subassembly to the higher

-- The CAD assembly parts need to have masses and inertia tensors.
+- hierarchical level.
+In other words, a flat assembly is required: all parts are mated together at the top level. - The CAD assembly parts need to have masses and inertia tensors.
 This may be automatically computed from density and geometry as long as all parts have material properties defined. - Unnecessary constraints must be avoided because they are translated into many weld joints that complicate the simulation model but are not necessary. - Only the complete assembly can be exported to XML and not a part of it.